krabuk97/krabuk97/README.md

 # Ruslan Cheberdyn - Python developer

 Welcome to my GitHub profile!
-I'm Ruslan Cheberdyn, a passionate Junior QA Engineer with a diverse background in animal protection interventions and store management.
-I am excited about software testing and ensuring high-quality products through thorough testing processes.
+I'm Ruslan Cheberdyn, a passionate Python developer with a diverse background in animal protection interventions and store management.

 ## Experience